If you're happy to accept these cookies, simply continue browsing.

 As a clinical academic, he is also a jobbing Geriatrician.
-He devotes 50% of time looking after older people in acute emergency setting, during subacute rehabiliation, and outpatient as well as in community settings.
-This involves working alongside multidisciplinay team members as well as liaising with general practitioners.
+He devotes 50% of time looking after older people in acute emergency setting, during subacute rehabilitation, and outpatient as well as in community settings.
+This involves working alongside multidisciplinary team members as well as liaising with general practitioners.

 He has held many National Level Roles in the past including Executive Committee Member of the British Association of Stroke Physicians.
-He currently sits on the Council of the Scottish Intercollegiate Guidelines Network (SIGN) as the Royal College of Physicians London Representative and is also a member of the National Institute of Health Research (NIHR) Dementias Clinical Studies Portfolio Development Group.
+He currently serves as the Founding Co-Chair of the Scottish Care of Older People (SCoOP) National Audit Programme and sits on the Council of the Scottish Intercollegiate Guidelines Network (SIGN) as the Royal College of Physicians London Representative and is also a member of the National Institute of Health Research (NIHR) Dementias Clinical Studies Portfolio Development Group.
 Professor Myint is the Lead Academic for the Clinical Academic Training & Development in North of Scotland.
-In this role, he oversees various schemes of the Aberdeen Clinical Academic Training (ACAT) http://www.abdn.ac.uk/smmsn/acat/.
+In this role, he oversees various schemes of the Aberdeen Clinical Academic Training (ACAT).

 Phyo's research interests include clinical epidemiology and outcome research in cardiovascular and cerebrovascular diseases, determinants of physical and mental ageing (healthy ageing), clinical geriatrics (extreme old age, disability, pneumonia, clinical nutrition, dementias) and health services research of conditions prevalent in older age.